home-assistant/addons/mosquitto/README.md

 2. Have some patience and wait a couple of minutes.
 3. Check the add-on log output to see the result.

+Create a new user for MQTT via the **Configuration** -> **Users (manage users)**.
+(Note: This name cannot be "homeassistant" or "addon")

+To use the Mosquitto as broker, go to the integration page and install the configuration with one click:

+1. Navigate in your Home Assistant frontend to **Configuration** -> **Integrations**.
+2. Use the Add button and search for MQTT
+3. Configure the Broker, Port, Username, Password and Submit.

+If you have old MQTT settings available, remove this old integration and restart Home Assistant to see the new one.

 ## Configuration

 Add-on configuration: